Indus-Action-Initiatives/eligibility-engine/README.md

 > python generate_api_key.py

 Save the API Key generated.
 Use it for api calls.
-There is no api timeout right now.
+There is no api key timeout right now.